niplav/site/considerations_on_cryonics.md

-Calculating the cost is comparatively straightforward, but there are some hidden variables (like opportunity costs and social costs) that have to be considered (not all of these are considered in this text).
+Calculating the cost is comparatively straightforward, but there are some hidden variables (like opportunity costs and social costs) that have to be considered (not all of these in this text).

-The raw cost for cryonics depends heavily on the organisation choosen for preservation, the basic price range is from ~\$20000 to ~\$250000<!--TODO: Sources for these, maybe more exact numbers for different organisations.-->.
-In this case, I chose the costs for neurocryopreservation at Alcor, though this analysis should be extended to other organisations.
+The raw cost for cryonics depends heavily on the organisation choosen for preservation, the price ranges from ~\$20000 to ~\$250000<!--TODO: Sources for these, maybe more exact numbers for different organisations.-->.
+In this case, I choose the costs for neurocryopreservation at Alcor, though this analysis should be extended to other organisations.

 Raw cryonics cost can be split into three different parts: membership fees, comprehensive member standby costs and the cost for